stedavkle/ML-Bundesliga/README.rst

 **Which Algorithms did we use?**

 We implemented four different algorithms.
-The first one is short and sweet algorithm, we called it **MostWins**. it filters the given dataset for the selected match up and enumerates all past results.
+The first one is short and sweet algorithm, we called it **MostWins**.
+It filters the given dataset for the selected match up and enumerates all past results.
 Once this is completed, the algorithm makes a simple prediction and, as the name implies, returns the chances of a win for either team or draw occurring.

-The second one uses the **Poisson Model** to predict the amount of goals(or any quantifiable scoring value).
+The second one uses the **Poisson Model** to predict the amount of goals (or any quantifiable scoring value).
-The predicted values are displayed as a Matrix, where each entry represents one possible outcome to the game with X and Y Axis representing each Teams score.
+The predicted values are displayed as a Matrix, where each entry represents one possible outcome to the game with X and Y axis representing each Teams score.

 The third model is the **Dixon-Coles Model**, an improvement upon the Poisson Model, iterating over the given data repeatedly to increase accuracy at the expense of computing time.
 A selection can be made, whether to weigh all